ascarter/dotfiles-legacy/README.md

 # Unix configuration

-This is my collection of configuration scripts for bash, zsh, git, etc.
+This is my collection of configuration scripts for bash, git, etc.

 ## Install